Pictures I took of some of the exhibits at the Festival

 |Digi-Comp II recreation.|

 |MOnSter 6502, running a game.
 It is a transistor-for-transistor working replica of the 6502 microprocessor, and was reverse-engineered from the actual die.
 Due to the gate capacitance of the discrete MOSFET transistors, it only runs at 60 kHz.|

 |A close-up of the MOnSter 6502.|

 |BlinkenBone: Program a PDP-11/70 over a reanimated front panel.|

 Read the PDF copy of my poster, which explains what my display was all about.

 You might also find the complete 2018 festival program interesting.

 I had several very enjoyable conversations about my floppy disk reader project at the festival.

-As of 2018-Jun-29 I have already imaged 130 of my old 5.25" floppy disks with the UFDR hardware and software.
+As of 2018-Jun-29 I had already imaged 130 of my old 5.25" floppy disks with the UFDR hardware and software.
 Most of them captured with zero read errors!
 Of the rest, after cleaning the drive heads, re-reading the tracks that had errors, and tweaking the software digital PLL decoding coefficients used in the post-processing software, all remaining errors were eliminated!
-Not bad for disks that are 25-37 years old!
+Not bad for disks that were 25-37 years old!

 So far the analog signal recording hasn't been needed for "fixing" read errors.
 It has been interesting to see how the signal amplitude sometimes varies significantly, yet the drive is still able to successfully extract all the pulses.